Tottenham Court Road: Music

-Pink Floyd played many early concerts at the UFO Club at 31 Tottenham Court Road where they were the house band.
+Pink Floyd played many early concerts at the UFO Club at 31 Tottenham Court Road, where they were the house band.
 The road is referred to in the lyrics of Underworld's Born Slippy .NUXX.
-The Kinks reference the road in their song Denmark Street (1970).
+The Kinks reference the road in their 1970 song "Denmark Street".

-The Pogues mention Tottenham Court Road in the song Transmetropolitan (1984), written by Shane MacGowan.
+The Pogues mention Tottenham Court Road in the 1984 song "Transmetropolitan", written by Shane MacGowan.

-David Gray references Tottenham Court Road in the song Everytime on his 1996 album Sell, Sell, Sell.
+David Gray references Tottenham Court Road in the song "Everytime" on his 1996 album Sell, Sell, Sell.

 Books

 Tottenham Court Road is mentioned in many works of fiction.
 It is featured briefly in Harry Potter and the Deathly Hallows by J.K.
-Rowling when Harry and his friends are escaping from Death Eaters; in Robert Golbraith’s CB Strike mystery series it is featured in the first five novels; in Diana Gabaldon’s The Fiery Cross novel (Outlander series) it is featured in character Roger McKenzie’s flashback/forward of 1960s London; The Woman in White by Wilkie Collins; in Mrs. Dalloway by Virginia Woolf; in Postern of Fate by Agatha Christie; in Pygmalion by George Bernard Shaw and its musical adaptation, My Fair Lady; in Saturday and Atonement by Ian McEwan.
+Rowling when Harry and his friends are escaping from Death Eaters; in Robert Golbraith's CB Strike mystery series it is featured in the first five novels; in Diana Gabaldon's novel The Fiery Cross (Outlander series) it is featured in character Roger McKenzie's flashback/forward of 1960s London; in The Woman in White by Wilkie Collins; in Mrs. Dalloway by Virginia Woolf; in Postern of Fate by Agatha Christie; in Pygmalion by George Bernard Shaw; and in Saturday and Atonement by Ian McEwan.

-It is also mentioned in several Sherlock Holmes stories by Sir Arthur Conan Doyle; in the Saki story Reginald on Christmas Presents; several stories by John Collier; in A Room with a View by E.M.
-Forster; in The London Eye Mystery by Siobhan Dowd; in The Late Mr Elvesham and The Invisible Man by H. G. Wells; in The Wish House by Celia Rees; in the short story Rumpole and the Judge's Elbow from the book Rumpole's Last Case by John Mortimer; in a The Matrix-based story, Goliath, by Neil Gaiman.
+It is also mentioned in several Sherlock Holmes stories by Sir Arthur Conan Doyle; in the Saki story "Reginald on Christmas Presents"; several stories by John Collier; in A Room with a View by E.M.
+Forster; in The London Eye Mystery by Siobhan Dowd; in The Late Mr Elvesham and The Invisible Man by H. G. Wells; in The Wish House by Celia Rees; in the short story "Rumpole and the Judge's Elbow" from the book Rumpole's Last Case by John Mortimer; in a The Matrix-based story, "Goliath", by Neil Gaiman.
 It features often in novels by Mark Billingham and in The Lonely Londoners by Sam Selvon.
-Sherlock Holmes once said that he purchased his Stradivarius from "a Jew broker in the Tottenham Court Road."
+Sherlock Holmes once said that he purchased his Stradivarius from "a Jew broker in the Tottenham Court Road".

 Films

-It is mentioned briefly as the location where 'I' was allegedly arrested for 'toilet trading' in the 1986 Bruce Robinson cult-classic movie Withnail and I. Mrs. Eynsford-Hill, Freddy's mother, lives in Tottenham Court Road, according to Professor Henry Higgins (My Fair Lady).
+It is mentioned briefly as the location where 'I' was allegedly arrested for 'toilet trading' in the 1986 Bruce Robinson cult-classic movie Withnail and I. In My Fair Lady, Mrs. Eynsford-Hill, Freddy's mother, lives in Tottenham Court Road.
 Also, Tottenham Court Road tube station is where one person becomes victim to the werewolf's rampage in An American Werewolf In London.

 Musicals

 In the Lerner-Loewe musical My Fair Lady, Tottenham Court Road is mentioned as the place where Eliza Doolittle sells her flowers.

-Andrew Lloyd Webber's musical Cats references the area in the song Grizabella the Glamour Cat, the lyrics coming from an unpublished poem fragment by T. S. Eliot.
+Andrew Lloyd Webber's musical Cats references the area in the song "Grizabella the Glamour Cat", the lyrics coming from an unpublished poem fragment by T. S. Eliot.

 Tottenham Court Road station was replicated as part of the set for the Queen musical We Will Rock You, which played at the Dominion Theatre between 2002 and 2014, directly above the actual Underground station.